yurkimus/media-types/readme.md

 # Media types

-Enumeration of supported HTTP statuses.
+Enumeration of supported Media Types.

 All the types are coming from [IANA/media-types](https://www.iana.org/assignments/media-types/media-types.xhtml)